-- In City of Heroes, the Praetorian variant of the villainous Clockwork King* is known as Metronome, and is a ghost able to rewrite and possess the advanced - and ever-present - robots that he helped to create.
+- In City of Heroes, the Praetorian variant of the villainous Clockwork King (who is a Brain in a Jar) is known as Metronome, and is a ghost able to rewrite and possess the advanced - and ever-present - robots that he helped to create.

 - In the Azshara region of World of Warcraft there is a short Horde chain focused on attempting to deal with a possessed excavation vehicle.
 The exorcism does not go as intended...

 - Towards the True End of Corpse Party, after discovering that she was the one who killed her best friend Seiko while being controlled, Naomi receives a text that Seiko intended to send her before she died.
 The text's title?
 Re: No hard feelings.

 - Parodied in Kingdom of Loathing with a cursed microwave that produces endless brimstone burritos, and a cursed keg that dispenses cups of "beery blood."